Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 - The Stars have been victorious in 19 of their 26 games when they were listed as a moneyline favorite this season (73.1%).

-- Seattle has a record of 5-2 in games when sportsbooks list the team at +165 or longer on the moneyline.
+- Seattle has won five of its seven games when it is the underdog by +165 or longer on the moneyline.

 Stars Player Props